 We love a good list here at Christmasphere HQ.
 We love to feel organised and planning for Christmas is the best way to get in the festive mood.
 Lists help you feel in control of Christmas planning.
-They also help you stay on track with Christmas preparations and it takes away that last minute stress and panic.
+They also help you stay on track with Christmas preparations and it takes away that last-minute stress and panic.

 We want you to enjoy every minute of Christmas, so make yourself a few lists to help you feel ready for the festive season this year.

 Wishlists aren’t just for kids!
 Make a list of some of the things you might like.
 This is super helpful if people call up asking what to get you.
-Plus, if you have budget, it’s always nice to buy yourself a gift, especially if you’re the person doing all the Christmas organising!
+Plus, if you have the budget, it’s always nice to buy yourself a gift, especially if you’re the person doing all the Christmas organising!
 Download and print a free Christmas Wish List (three designs to choose from).

 3. Christmas Card Lists

 Make a list of everyone you need to send a Christmas card to and mark anyone whose address you need to get ahold of.

 Be realistic with your budget.
 We never recommend getting into debt unnecessarily.
 The earlier you can plan your budget the better.
 Be sure to start with the amount you can afford to spend over the holidays and then break it down into gifts, food, decorations, travel, events.

 5. Recipe List

 This is the list for planning what meals you want to cook over the festive period.
 List the recipes to start with before making your shopping list nearer the time based on what you already have in the pantry and what is missing.
 Download a FREE Christmas Dinner planner.

 Make a list of all the events you plan to go to this festive season.
 This can include pantomime, theatre, and ballet performances.
 Maybe you have kids shows to attend.
 List any parties or meet-ups you are likely to attend.